Operator Scope of Action:

-This operator tests whether pattern matches the target string attribute or matches a whole discrete value string within a the target list/set attribute value.
+This operator tests whether pattern matches the referenced string attribute or matches a whole discrete value string within a the referenced list/set attribute value.
 Matches are always case-insensitive, unlike String/List.contains().
 The match gives a Boolean result.

 pattern is one of:

 - an action code expression (which includes just referencing a single attribute name')

 - a quoted literal string (i.e. actual text).
 Important: do not omit the enclosing quotes.
 If omitted, Tinderbox will try to evaluate the string as an expression.
 Doing this may result in the expected result but this is actually a false positive.
 So, remember to enclose your literals in quotes.

 N.B.
 Unlike with String-type attributes, regex cannot be used.

 The contains operator may also be used with both sets and lists, in which case it tests for set membership, i.e. matching to complete individual values rather than part of values.
 Thus:

 is true if $MyList is "Monday;Tuesday;Friday".
 Other examples: